 It's about an hour horse ride from Bathsheba to the Abbey, in St Peter where the Berringers lived.
 Yeaman rode there quite often from the Round House.
 He went by day to organize workers with his friend and business partner Colin Berringer.
 Berringer and Yeamans were real estate speculators and planters.
 They were clearing the densely wooded area of Cherry Tree Hill, with the idea of selling land to the new arrivals who were coming to Barbados.
 The land was fertile and ideal for agriculture besides being close to Bathsheba and the spectacular view of Cherry Tree Hill.
 At dinners, the Berringers and John Yeamans talked of dreams, life, ambition, the military, adventure, and power.

-The Berringers loved his visits, but to Mrs. Berringer, John Yeamans was a saviour.
+The Berringers loved his visits, but to Mrs. Berringer, John Yeamans was a savior.
 She was lost in long, lonely days in a rambling mansion, tucked away in a wilderness of mahogany trees, far away from like minds and interest.
 Her husband did not understand her loneliness.
 He was content with his life, the business, the military reserves, the plantation and the stately home.
 Their home was a magnificent Jacobean mansion that Banjamin had built and decorated with taste.
 It was built in the classic style complete with four chimneys.
 Outside, the lawn stretched 100 feet to the great garden wall.
 Oleander, hibiscus, Ixora and tropical flowers grew, almost wild, in the formal beds.
 Royal palms lined the long drive.
 They were an established family living in luxury.

 The plantation was manned by black slaves and a few white men who had come to Barbados as indentured laborers.
-Sugar, which was introduced to Barbados in the 1630's, was very labor intensive and in the early days indentured laborers were recruited from England.
+Sugarcane, which was introduced to Barbados in the 1630's, was very labor intensive and in the early days indentured laborers were recruited from England.
 They agreed to work for seven years without pay in exchange for their passage and keep.
 But this was not enough, young English men were kidnapped and they along with convicted criminals were shipped to Barbados.
 Some like Henry Morgan escaped the tyranny of this system and lived as buccaneers, raiding Spanish galleons as they carted cargo between Europe and the New world.
-Later white labor was replaced with black African slaves from Sierra Leone, Guinea, Ghana, the Ivory Coast, Nigeria and Cameroon.
+Later white labor was replaced with African slaves from Sierra Leone, Guinea, Ghana, the Ivory Coast, Nigeria, and Cameroon.

 Margaret Berringer felt lost and alone.
 She was uncomfortable with the workers and the slaves.
 One white worker, a foreman, had been a convicted criminal.
 He was crude and frightening.
 Often she stayed indoors just to avoid his stare and uncouth manner.
 "I am a prisoner in paradise," she thought.